addr2data/webinar-01/README.rst

 Introduction
 ------------
-When getting started with AWS (and when get started with a new service), I found that the following approach worked well for me.
+When getting started with AWS or learning and learning a new service), I have found that the following approach works well for me.
 Hopefully, it will work well for you.

-- Deploy using the console
+- Use the AWS console, then
-- Deploy using awscli
+- Use the awscli, then
-- Deploy from a scripting language (e.g. Python)
+- Use the API directly, via a scripting language (e.g. Python)

-During this webinar we will be primarily using the AWS console, but I have also provided equivalent awscli commands for each operation.
+During this webinar we will be using the AWS console, but I have also provided equivalent awscli commands for each operation.

 Notes